mspnp/interruptible-workload-on-spot/README.md

 ## The Workload

 One of well-suited workload types for Azure Spot VM are batch processing apps.
-This reference implementation contains a simple and asyncronously queue-processing (C#, .NET 6) implemented in combination with [Azure Queue Storage](https://docs.microsoft.com/azure/storage/queues/storage-queues-introduction) and demostrate how to query the [Azure Scheduled Events] REST endpoint that allows the workload to be signaled prior to eviction so it can anticipate such disruption event and prepare for interruption limiting its impact.
+This reference implementation contains a simple and asyncronously queue-processing worker (C#, .NET 6) implemented in combination with [Azure Queue Storage](https://docs.microsoft.com/azure/storage/queues/storage-queues-introduction) and demostrate how to query the [Azure Scheduled Events] REST endpoint that allows the workload to be signaled prior to eviction so it can anticipate such disruption event and prepare for interruption limiting its impact.

 ### Planning for being Fault Tolerant